Trump doesn't let shutdown interfere with celebrating Navy's 250th anniversary at rally-like event

 NORFOLK, Va.
 (AP) — President Donald Trump did not let the government shutdown interfere with a stop in Norfolk, Virginia, on Sunday to salute the Navy as it celebrates its 250th anniversary — using his speech to praise both the Navy and himself.

-“Let’s face it, this is a rally,” Trump told the crowd that the Navy estimated to be 10,000 people.
+“Let’s face it, this is a rally,” Trump told the crowd of about 10,000 sailors in their dress-white uniforms.

+Navy planes flew overhead as the president began his speech, fueling the crowd’s energy and prompting many of the sailors to chant “USA!
+USA!
+USA!”

+The president spoke on a pier in between two towering Navy vessels, an aircraft carrier and an amphibious assault ship.
+The carrier displayed a Navy fighter jet, which had the words “President Donald J. Trump ‘45-47’” printed on the fuselage right under the cockpit window.

 “I want you to know that despite the current Democrat induced shutdown, we will get our service members every last penny.
 Don’t worry about it," Trump said to cheers from the crowd.